-This is most common in the over-60s with symptoms including bleeding from the rectum or blood in the stools, changes in bowel habits, a lump or pain.
+This type of cancer is most common in the over-60s, colorectal cancer symptoms including bleeding from the rectum or blood in the stools, changes in bowel habits, a lump or pain.

 Many over-50s have polyps in the bowel which over time might develop into cancer; screening can detect these polyps which can then be removed.